 - Almost 50% of all tested pet collars and lead had a detectable level of lead

 Short-term exposure might not be a problem.
-But how does long-term exposure influence your pups development?
-That has not been properly researched so we can’t be sure.
+But how does long-term exposure influence your pup's development?
+Unfortunately, that has not been researched adequately.

-Lets have a look what needs to be considered when choosing a dog rope toy or other chewy toys for your furry friend.
+Let's look at what needs to be considered when choosing a dog rope toy or other chewy toys for your furry friend.

 Things to consider when choosing a safe dog toy